 That day, we find Lucy standing in the back of her hut on her perch.
 Her feathers are a soft brown and white stripe, and her small, curved beak yellow.
 Her huge sharp black eyes take us in and give a slow blink.
 A sign says she’d been hit by a car several years ago.
 She can’t fly.
 Some kind soul brought her to the Audubon Society to live out the rest of her days.

 This March day is chilly and as we approach the Owl Hut, Mom and I pull our coats closer.
 We stand and take in Lucy.
-That’s when I imagine her answers to my questions.…
+That’s when I imagine her answers to these three questions.…

 How do you live outside all the time, in every climate and every condition?